 But, no one will read it.
 So, keep it simple.

 Just include your career highlights, focusing on what you’re most proud of.
 To summarise, you could encapsulate your highlights with ‘Jane’s career achievements include project managing the London 2012 Olympics and managing the multi-billion pound hospital build at…’.

-On a related note, keep your sentences fairly short – no more than 25 words.
+On a related note, keep your sentences fairly short – ideally 15-20 words.
 Vary the length and break up any longer sentences into multiple ones.
 Bullet points can be useful rather than including a long list in the body copy.